TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Index.rst

 Plugins in TYPO3
 ----------------

-A **plugin** in TYPO3 is a more complex module, typically providing dynamic or interactive functionality.
+A **plugin** in TYPO3 is a more complex implementation, typically providing dynamic or interactive functionality.
 Plugins are usually provided by extensions that introduce new features to the website.